CryptoSynth/604th-code-drop/egress.md

           - 7.2.1.7.1:
             - cross bar or pushpad required not less than 1 1/2 of the width of the door
             - mounted !< 34in and !> 48in above the floor
-            - contructed where the horizontal fore is not to exceend 15 ibf to actuates the cross bar or pad
+            - contructed where the horizontal force is not to exceend 15 ibf to actuates the cross bar or pad
           - 7.2.1.8.1:
             - shall be self-closing when opened
           - 7.2.2.5.5.4: